-Step Description 1 SFTP to copy the files to the host system).
-Dependent of the system of the system.V2C files:1.
-A license file to format the key (for USB hardway).2.
-The license key file.
-The file name is of the format the system. ed from Stromasys Orders Administration (on Baremetal use ending on the license type, you may have received one or two vare dongles only).
-The file name is of the format fmt.v2c. rmat .v2c. icense files, starting with the format key file (if it exists).
-2 Open the License Update window: Olicity on the many path Table > HASP HASP Update × Click on the menu path Tools > HASP Tools > HASP Update. • Select the tab Import V2C File.
-Export C2V File Import V2C File Import V2C file from local machine which Manager is running on to update hardware license key or install a software license on remote machine which Manager is connecting to.
-V2C file: Apply Close 3 Locate the saved V2C files by clicking on the b utton labelled "".
-If a format file exists, use this file first.
-4 Apply the license file by clicking on the Apply but utton.
+Step Description 1 Save the V2C (vendor-to-customer) files received from the Stromasys License Administration (on Baremetal use SFTP to copy the files to the host system).
+Depending on the license type, you may have received one or two V2C files: 1.
+A license file to format the key (for USB hardware dongles only).
+The file name is of the format fmt.v2c.
+2. The license key file.
+The file name is of the format .v2c.
+Steps 2 to 4 must be performed for each of the license files, starting with the format key file (if it exists).
+2 Open the License Update window: Click on the menu path Tools > HASP Tools > HASP Update.
+Select the tab Import V2C File.
+Import V2C file from local machine which Manager is running on to update hardware license key or install a software license on remote machine which Manager is connecting to.
+V2C file: 3 Locate the saved V2C files by clicking on the button labeled "".
+If a format file exists, use this file first .
+4 Apply the license file by clicking on the Apply button.
 5 If a second V2C file was supplied, repeat the process starting with step 2 using the second file.